 When You Have the Keys with You:

 Step-01: The first step to a successful battery-less car start is applying the parking brakes.
 Shifting into “neutral” can be done before or after applying parking brakes, but it is important to take safety precautions because the vehicle could unexpectedly move when in neutral without power from the battery.

 Step-02: As long as you have the parking brakes up and ready, turn on your ignition.
 Place the key into the car’s lock and twist it clockwise to release your steering wheel from its grip.

-Step-03: Press on the brake pedal firmly and try to step down hard.
-In an automatic car, depress the brake all the way down when shifting gears to drive.
+Step 03: Press on the brake pedal firmly and try to step down hard.
+In an automatic car, depress the brake down when shifting gears to drive.